Pattern Drafts; Designing; Fashion Timeline; Style; Trends; Fashion; fashion design; fashion design

 - Thread your needle; insert your needle to the wrong side of your top layer (1).

-- Working from left to right while pointing your needle to the left,
+- Working from left to right while pointing your needle to the left, place a small stitch in the foundation fabric in a diagonal direction about 1/4 inch to the right near the edge (3).

 - Place the next stitch 1/4 inch to the right on the top layer and make your stitches form the letter “X”.
 (5)

-to top layer, keeping an even space between stitches and keeping the
+- Continue repeating this zig-zag pattern, alternating from foundation to top layer, keeping an even space between stitches and keeping the stitches loose.

 Ladder Stitch – This